• Skip to primary navigation

 I try to find the one with the most fat still attached to the top of the loin roast.
 The fat offers a lot of flavor, but more importantly, it helps prevent the roast from drying out while it's roasting.
 Think of it as the fat is basting the roast while it cooks.

-Pork loin vs. pork tenderloin
+Pork loin vs pork tenderloin

 Pork loin and pork tenderloin are different cuts of meat from different areas of the pig.
 They sound similar, but they are cooked in different fashions.

 Pork loin is usually wider and thicker and has a fat cap.
 It may also be called a center loin roast.
 A pork loin may sometimes have a bone-in.
-Pork tenderloin is long and skinny and is always boneless.

 Seasoning in a white bowl.